hauner/grails-cucumber/README.md

 	grails test-app functional:cucumber
 	grails test-app :cucumber

-* cucumber features and steps are expected in the `test/functional` folder.
+* cucumber features and steps are expected in the `test/functional` folder
+* step implementations look like this:

+	    this.metaClass.mixin (cucumber.runtime.groovy.EN)

+	    Given (~'^I have specified my app by example$') { ->
+	    	// implement me using groovy and grails code
+	    }

+		When (~'^I run the specification without failures$') { ->
+	    	// implement me using groovy and grails code
+		}

+		Then (~'^I am confident the app does what the customer wanted$') { ->
+	    	// implement me using groovy and grails code
+		}

-* the plugin integrates into grails usual test reporting.
-So failing steps, steps with errors or undefined steps are all reported by grails as FAILED.
+* failing steps, steps with errors or undefined steps are all reported by grails as FAILED.
 The normal cucumber output can be found in `target/test-reports`

 [grails testtype]: http://ldaley.com/post/615966534/custom-grails-test